ory/sdk/clients/kratos/java/docs/PublicApi.md

 <a name="revokeSession"></a>
 # **revokeSession**
-> revokeSession(body)
+> revokeSession(revokeSession)

-Revoke and Invalidate a Session
+Initialize Logout Flow for API Clients - Revoke a Session

 Use this endpoint to revoke a session using its token.
 This endpoint is particularly useful for API clients such as mobile apps to log the user out of the system and invalidate the session.
-This endpoint does not remove any HTTP Cookies - use the Self-Service Logout Flow instead.
+This endpoint does not remove any HTTP Cookies - use the Browser-Based Self-Service Logout Flow instead.

 ### Example
 ```java